MohamedAbdelhalem/Acrreditations/AG_Monitor_and_Troubleshooting/M02L05Lab: Why didn’t my FCI failover?.md

 >[!Note]
 >**$nodes = @("ALWAYSONN1","ALWAYSONN2","ALWAYSONN3")**
 >
-> fill these parameters $nodes to put all machine names you want to be a possible owners for the below group
+> Add in $nodes parameter all machine names you want to be a possible owners for the below `OwnerGroup`
 >
 >**$group = "SQL Server (INST1)"**
 >